 - Signature: Healing Orb (C) - Heals you or an ally over several seconds.

 - Ultimate: Resurrection (X) - Revive an ally to full health after a quick delay.

-What can Sova do?: As the formal recon agent of Valorant, all of Sova’s abilities are built towards exposing of foes.
+How to play Sova in Valorant: As the formal recon Agent of Valorant, all of Sova’s abilities are built towards exposing of foes.
 For one, he can deploy a flying drone that can mark targets for allies and alert them to enemy presences.
 He also packs a sort of sonar arrow ability.
 When this arrow is fired into an area, it will reveal foes within range of the arrow’s effect.
 It seems as though this can not only locate, but also decloak hidden foes.
 If you know enemies are in the immediate area, it’s a good time to deploy Sova and nail down exactly where they are.